mggg-states/PA-shapefiles/README.md

 - `AWATER10`: Area water (square meters)
 - `INTPTLAT10`: Latitude of internal point
 - `INTPTLONG10`: Longitude of internal point
+- `TOTPOP`: Total population in 2010 Census
+- `NH_WHITE`: White, non-hispanic, population in 2010 Census
+- `NH_BLACK`: Black, non-hispanic, population in 2010 Census
+- `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population in 2010 Census
+- `NH_ASIAN`: Asian, non-hispanic, population in 2010 Census
+- `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population in 2010 Census
+- `NH_OTHER`: Other race, non-hispanic, population in 2010 Census
+- `NH_2MORE`: Two or more races, non-hispanic, population in 2010 Census
+- `HISP`: Hispanic population in 2010 Census
+- `H_WHITE`: White, hispanic, population in 2010 Census
+- `H_BLACK`: Black, hispanic, population in 2010 Census
+- `H_AMIN`: American Indian and Alaska Native, hispanic, population in 2010 Census
+- `H_ASIAN`: Asian, hispanic, population in 2010 Census
+- `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population in 2010 Census
+- `H_OTHER`: Other race, hispanic, population in 2010 Census
+- `H_2MORE`: Two or more races, hispanic, population in 2010 Census
+- `VAP`: Total voting age population in 2010 Census
+- `HVAP`: Hispanic voting age population in 2010 Census
+- `WVAP`: White, non-hispanic, voting age population in 2010 Census
+- `BVAP`: Black, non-hispanic, voting age population in 2010 Census
+- `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population in 2010 Census
+- `ASIANVAP`: Asian, non-hispanic, voting age population in 2010 Census
+- `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2010 Census
+- `OTHERVAP`: Other race, non-hispanic, voting age population in 2010 Census
+- `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2010 Census
 - `ATG12D`: Number of votes for 2012 Democratic attorney general candidate
 - `ATG12R`: Number of votes for 2012 Republican attorney general candidate
 - `F2014GOVD`: Number of votes for 2014 Democratic gubernatorial candidate